 Today’s generations face a serious quandary in light of the global crisis of environmental decline.
 We have witnessed the decline of 60% of the worlds wildlife population between 1970 and 2014 (see: WWF, 2018).
 The causes for such catastrophic events largely include the abuse of wildlife and natural resources for human profit or personal gain (i.e. trophy hunting, factory farming, deforestation of unique ecosystems).

 In the educational sphere, some liberal arts and science curricula have evolved to include a strong ecological focus and there is overwhelming support among Americans for teaching students about climate change, although it is still a contentious issue (see: Cheskis, Marlon, Wang and Leiserowitz, 2018).
-The arts and natural sciences are essential disciplines where students and educators can engage in experiential learning and develop a sense of understanding about themselves and the world around them.
-In the process, they can explore the effects that scientific and artistic reflection and production has within our culture.
-Through making insightful connections to their cultural and ecological environment, they may realize the moral role they can take on as makers and become more self sufficient and cooperative in the production and sharing of resources (instead of being largely reliant on consumer goods).
-Hopefully they will make connections regarding their role as consumers and producers and become more aware about making ethical decisions that support the maintenance and preservation of the environment.
-The essential question that gets addressed through learning processes and activities is: “how can we coexist with the natural world and become effective in informing others about the need to maintain a clean and ethical relationship with the environment?”
-Some follow up and alternative fundamental queries include:
+Project-based learning experiences that combine arts and natural sciences, enable students to develop a sense of understanding about themselves and the world around them.
+They might realize the moral role they can take on by becoming climate advocates and working towards creative and empathetic solutions to climate change and natural disasters caused by human activities.
+An essential question to address through collaborative learning is: “How can we coexist with the natural world and become effective communicators about the importance of practicing eco-consciousness and environmental justice?”

-- How does learning about art, ecology, ethical maintenance and environmentalism influence how we interpret the world around us?
+- How does connecting art with environmentalism influence how we interpret the world around us?

-- How can we use art and environmental science to engage in the larger social ecological framework?
+- How can we use art and environmental science to respond to anthropogenic climate change?

 A recent collaboration between multidisciplinary visual artist Melanie Daniel and a group of 4th graders at an environmental science school, presents compelling responses to these prompts.
 Daniel’s own artistic practice focuses on climate related issues and she currently holds a three year long position as the Padnos Distinguished Visiting Artist at the Grand Valley State University (GVSU) in Grand Rapids, Michigan.
 The residency is an endowed chair and gives Daniel a framework to do art-centered socially engaged projects with the greater community.